aashem/depmapper/README.md

 ### development

+- run in terminal 'npm install' in both backend and frontend folders
+- create .env file at /backend folder root and write MONGO_URI='insert your mongo database URI HERE'
 - npm run watch @/backend folder to run server in watch mode
+- Go to https://localhost:3001 and accept unsafe connection (Certificates are only valid for the dist version)
 - npm start @/frontend folder to run react development server
+- both frontend and backend have hot code reloading and changes are applied instantly.

 ## Tests